Congren/WikiLearn/README.md

-# WikiLearn
+# wikilearn

-Allows users to input a word and returns a UI displaying top related topics.
-Uses Wikipedia API, TKinter, and Alchemy API
+Ranks related Wikipedia pages related to a central topic.

+To run:
+>> python3 frontend.py